gabekramirez/Game-Dev-Club-Club-Bot/README.md

 Open a pull request on [GitHub](https://github.com/gabekramirez/Game-Dev-Club-Club-Bot/compare) to request that I add your changes when you're done.

-## Must be ran after editing slash commands
+## Must be ran after editing slash commands to reregister them

 For development use:
 ```shell
 npm run register
 ```

-For production use:
+For production use (likely only going to be used by me):
 ```shell
 node --import tsx scripts/register-discord-bot.ts --prod
 ```